20 Apr Class A Fire Rated Decking: What Are Your Options?

 Concrete pavers are also a great solution, giving a practical and strong decking.

-Depending on what your aims are and the purpose of application, these surface materials have their own unique characteristics, but all give you a safe fire-rated non-combustible decking.
+Depending on what your aims are and the purpose of the application, these surface materials have their own unique characteristics, but all give you a safe fire-rated non-combustible decking.

 You can learn more in-depth about each of these Class A options in our blog “what surface materials deliver Class A Decking”.

-Class A Subframes for External Flooring
+Class A Fire Rated Subframes For External Flooring

 For high-rise buildings, the whole external flooring system must be Class A fire-rated, not just the surface material.

-The sub-frame and joists must also be non-combustible, as each component must be Class A rated and safe for specified attachments such as balconies on high-rise residential buildings over 18m.
-That’s what Alfresco Floors specialises in: fully compliant external flooring solutions that provide you with a complete and comprehensive Class A rated system.
+The sub-frame and joists must also be non-combustible, as each component must be Class A fire rated and safe for specified attachments such as balconies on high-rise residential buildings over 18m.
+That’s what Alfresco Floors specialises in: fully compliant external flooring solutions that provide you with a complete and comprehensive Class A fire rated system.

 The team at Alfresco Floors have unrivalled experience in exterior flooring.
 We focus our efforts exclusively on the products and solutions that we know offer the best combination of not only fire safety but price, prestige, and practicality.